vel2006/Errox_CMD/README.md

 ### Current Version:

-Version: 2.2
+Version: 3.0

 (dont ask about 1.0)

 ## Basic coverage:

-Errox_CMD is a collection of batch scripts designed to collect basic system information, escalate privileges, and act as a shell for cmd.exe.
+Errox_CMD is a collection of scripts designed to collect basic system information, (eventually) escalate privileges, and act as a shell for cmd.exe.

 ## How Errox_CMD works:

+### TargetInstallerCreator.py

+  TargetInstallerCreator.py is the new installer creation tool for Errox_CMD.
+Instead of there being a single large installer file (annoying to deal with) I have instead decided to have version 3.0 bring the new installer file along with some new things that the info collection script can look for.
+This installer does not rely on internet sites or connection to work, it simply creates the files from plaintext source code.
+This installer file is designed to create a file (either C or Python currently) that you get to choose the language of, so in the event that a certain language or file type is not allowed to run on the device you can avoid blockage via using another language for the installer file.

+## Out dated information:

+### Version 2

-### Installer.bat
+#### Installer.bat

   Installer.bat is the installer file for Errox_CMD.
 You simply need to recreate or run this file on the device you wish to have Errox_CMD on and BAM there it is, however this file does depend NOT on github being blocked on the network that the device running Installer.bat is on.
 This is due to Installer.bat testing to see if a connection page is up and responding, if it is then Installer.bat will install all other files through web requests.
 If the page is not reachable or doesnt respond, then Installer.bat will create the hard coded in versions inside of itself through base64.